jrobador/data_science/census_income/README.md

 - **Conditional probabilities:** In the *Private* class, occupations such as *Craft-repair*, *Handlers-cleaners*, and *Machine-op-inspct* have a high probability (over 90%) of belonging to that class.
 Similarly, some occupations are exclusive to certain job classes, such as *Armed-Forces* in *Federal-gov*, or with *Priv-house-serv*, working as a *Private*

 ### Imputation based on the relationship between columns
+To handle missing values in columns that are interrelated we implemented a conditional imputation strategy based on the relationships observed between these features.
+The imputation procedure follows these steps:

 #### Steps